revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 - Example of Transaction Management in Hibernate:

-    In hibernate, it is better to roll back the transaction if any exception occurs, so that resources can be free.
-Let's see the example of transaction management in hibernate.
+    In hibernate, it is better to roll back the transaction if any exception occurs, so that resources can be free.Let's see the example of transaction management in hibernate.

 ```java
     	Session session = null;